Air Fryer Frozen Chicken Wings

 Expert Tips

-- Don’t overcrowd the air fryer basket; give the wings room to circulate for even cooking.
+- Don’t overcrowd the air fryer basket.
+Give the wings room to breathe for maximum crispiness.

 Variations and Customizations